-This program prepares students for careers involving the development, evaluation, and support of IT security solutions.
+Students prepare for careers involving the development, evaluation, and support of IT security solutions.
 Building on previous educational experience, students learn to create cost effective and secure computing environments.
-Graduates are able to categorize, design, implement, and integrate technical and managerial safeguards to ensure the security of networked computer systems.
-An emphasis will be placed on interpersonal, organizational, technical, communication, and problem-solving skills applied to enhance the effective implementation of security in a business environment.
+Students develop the knowledge and skills to categorize, design, implement, and integrate technical safeguards to ensure the security of information systems.
+Emphasis is placed on cultivating the interpersonal, organizational, technical, communication, and problem-solving skills applied to enhance the effective implementation of security in a business environment.

 The need for organizations to build and maintain secure network and information systems has created demand for skilled computer and network systems security specialists.
 Chief Information Officers and Information Technology Managers charged with the need to plan and implement security controls and infrastructure to protect corporate information systems will increasingly require the skills of security specialists.
-Career opportunities will be available in both public and private sector organizations.
-Graduates may gain employment as administrators, technicians or security analysts.
+Career opportunities may be available in both public and private sector organizations including the financial sector, health care, education and more.
+Graduates may gain employment as administrators, technicians, security analysts or penetration testers.

-- Post-secondary diploma or degree with a focus in computer studies, or equivalent work experience in computer networks and operating systems.
+- Post-secondary diploma or degree with a focus in computer science, computer engineering or computer networking, or equivalent work experience in computer networks, operating systems and programming.

 Applicants will be asked to submit a current resume and letter of interest to the Program Coordinator.
 Academic and experiential learning of all applicants will be assessed.

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
 It is the student's responsibility to provide the completed document prior to placement start.